 The PINMF provisions discovery and selection parameters to PEMC and PINE over application layer.

 When discovery and selection parameters related to a PEGC is provisioned to the UDR by the PINMF via NEF, the UE configuration update procedure is triggered to send the parameters to the PEGC.

+The solution indicates new NF PINMF can provides PIN related info to PINE/PEMC/PEGC via application layer/user plane and/or NAS/control plane.

 Editor's note: Further evaluation is needed.